MysteryPancake/Houdini-VBD/README.md

 ## How Vertex Block Descent works

-VBD is only 3 steps, ignoring collisions.
-Most of these steps are identical to XPBD.
+Ignoring collisions, VBD is only 3 steps.
+Most are identical to XPBD.
 Click the headers to view the OpenCL.

 ### [1.
 Integrate positions](./ocl/forwardStep.cl)